Economy of Armenia: Post-communist economic reforms

+2020 recession

+The Armenian economy performed poorly in 2020, and contracted by 7.2% after years of consecutive growth.
+The two biggest contributing factors were the COVID-19 recession and the Second Nagorno-Karabakh War.
+In the first half of 2020, the Armenian economy was negatively impacted by the economic restrictions that were implemented in response to the COVID-19 pandemic.
+These restrictions included a stay-at-home order, an indoor social distancing requirement, and a mask mandate.
+These restrictions had a negative impact on businesses; according to the World Bank, individual consumption dropped by 9% in the first six months of 2020 due to the stay-at-home order.

+The economy was further impacted by the war against Azerbaijan later in the year.

 Outperforming GDP growth

-According to official preliminary data GDP grew by 7.6 per cent in 2019, largest recording growth since 2008.

-GDP per capita was approximately $4,280 in 2018 and is expected to reach $4604 in 2019.
-In terms of GDP per capita IMF expects Armenia to surpass neighboring Georgia in 2019 and neighboring Azerbaijan in 2020.
+According to official preliminary data GDP grew by 7.6 per cent in 2019, largest recording growth since 2008, leading to Armenia being described as a "Caucasian Tiger."
+Nominal GDP per capita was approximately $4,196 in 2018 and is expected to reach $8,283 in 2023, surpassing neighbouring Azerbaijan and Georgia.

-With 8.3% Armenia recorded highest degree of GDP growth among Eurasian Economic Union countries in 2018 January–June against the same period of 2017.
+With 8.3%, Armenia recorded highest degree of GDP growth among Eurasian Economic Union countries in 2018 January–June against the same period of 2017.

-Earlier, the economy of Armenia grew by 7.5% in 2017 and reached a nominal GDP of $11.5 billion per annum, while per capita figure grew by 10.1% and reached $3880.
+The economy of Armenia had grown by 7.5% in 2017 and reached a nominal GDP of $11.5 billion per annum, while per capita figure grew by 10.1% and reached $3880.
 With 7.29% Armenia was second best in GDP per capita growth terms in Europe and Central Asia in 2017.

-Armenian GDP PPP (measured in current international dollar) grew total of 316% per capita in the years 2000-2017 becoming 6th best worldwide in these terms.
+Armenian GDP PPP grew total of 316% per capita in 2000–2017, marking it the sixth-highest worldwide.

 GDP grew 40.7% between 2012 and 2018, and key banking indicators like assets and credit exposures almost doubled.

-Economic Downturn of 2020

-The Armenian economy performed poorly in 2020, and contracted after years of consecutive growth.
-This downturn was due to a combination of different causes.
-The two biggest contributing factors were the Coronavirus pandemic and the Second Nagorno-Karabakh War.
-In the first half of 2020, the Armenian economy was negatively impacted by the economic restrictions that were implemented in order to combat the Coronavirus pandemic.
-These restrictions included a stay at home order, an indoor social distancing requirement, and a mask mandate.
-These restrictions impacted businesses negatively.
-According to the World Bank, individual consumption dropped by 9% in the first six months of 2020.
-This drop in consumer consumption was due to the stay at home order that was intended to combat the spread of COVID-19.
-However, without significant government support to offset lost wages, inflation climbed to over 4% during the 2020 calendar year.

-The economy was further impacted by the Second Nagorno-Karabakh War.
-Early in the war, the central government mobilized the country by converting private businesses into public ones, producing masks and military equipment.
-During this time, many factories were converted from private-use to public, which further negatively impacted the economic output of the nation.

-GDP growth is projected to recoup halfway in 2021 up to 3.4 percent and will increase up to 4.3 percent in 2022.
-The recovery will be moderate, as the economy is probably not going to get back to pre-COVID yield levels until 2023.
-Specialists won't authorize extra lockdowns and limitations in 2021.
-Albeit the speed of vaccinations progressively increases, specialists don't anticipate immunizing the majority of the population until 2022.